Reconstructing Historical Climate Fields With Deep Learning: Results

 Due to the nature of the data, there is no ground truth that we can compare our reconstructions to.
 Hence, we compare the reconstructed temperature fields to well-known historical events such as strong El Niño episodes.
-The El Niño in the year 1877/1878~AD is known to have been extraordinarily strong and is linked to famines around the globe \citep{davis_late_2002, huang_how_2020}.
+The El Niño in the year 1877/1878~AD is known to have been extraordinarily strong and is linked to famines around the globe \cite{davis_late_2002, huang_how_2020}.
 However, historical temperature records for these years are sparse.
-LaMa is able to reproduce the warm Pacific Ocean based on the sparse records, whereas kriging is not able to reconstruct the spatial patterns of the temperature anomaly (Fig.~\ref{fig:november_1877_hadcrut4}).
-The reconstruction based on partial convolutions, PConv (Fig.~\ref{fig:november_1877_hadcrut4}e), also shows a warm Pacific but with a smaller spatial extent.
-We also show an opposite example of a strong La Niña year with a cold Pacific for February 1917~AD \citep{giese_nino_2011, voskresenskaya_qualitative_2015} (Fig.~\ref{fig:february_1917_hadcrut4}).
-Kriging does not reconstruct the same spatial extent of the cold Pacific compared to LaMa, which shows a strongly anomalous cold Pacific (Fig.~\ref{fig:february_1917_hadcrut4}).
-Statistical interpolation tends to inpaint large missing areas with values close to zero (e.g., Fig.~\ref{fig:november_1877_hadcrut4}).
+LaMa is able to reproduce the warm Pacific Ocean based on the sparse records, whereas kriging is not able to reconstruct the spatial patterns of the temperature anomaly (fig.~\ref{fig:november_1877_hadcrut4}).
+The reconstruction based on partial convolutions, PConv (fig.~\ref{fig:november_1877_hadcrut4}E), also shows a warm Pacific but with a smaller spatial extent.
+We also show an opposite example of a strong La Niña year with a cold Pacific for February 1917~AD \cite{giese_nino_2011, voskresenskaya_qualitative_2015} (fig.~\ref{fig:february_1917_hadcrut4}).
+Kriging does not reconstruct the same spatial extent of the cold Pacific compared to LaMa, which shows a strongly anomalous cold Pacific (fig.~\ref{fig:february_1917_hadcrut4}).
+Statistical interpolation tends to inpaint large missing areas with values close to zero (e.g., fig.~\ref{fig:november_1877_hadcrut4}).
 However, even for these anomalous historical events, it is still hard to verify the validity of the reconstructed temperature anomalies.
-We compare our exemplary reconstructions visually with the 20CRv3.SI reanalysis \citep{slivinski_towards_2019} (Fig.~\ref{fig:november_1877_hadcrut4}f \& ~\ref{fig:february_1917_hadcrut4}f).
-The machine learning reconstructions for the two exemplary months show a strong similarity with the reanalysis, while the kriging reanalysis does not show the same spatial patterns.
+We compare our example reconstructions visually with the 20CRv3.SI reanalysis \cite{compo_twentieth_2011, slivinski_towards_2019} (fig.~\ref{fig:november_1877_hadcrut4}F \& ~\ref{fig:february_1917_hadcrut4}F).
+The ML reconstructions for the two example months show a strong similarity with the reanalysis, while the kriging reconstruction does not show the same spatial patterns.
 This suggests that LaMa is indeed able to capture the dynamics underlying the global temperature fields.
 However, the temperature anomalies in Antarctica, in particular, show different spatial patterns across the different reconstructions and temperature products.
+It has to be noted that the 20CRv3.SI reanalysis should not be seen as a ground truth, but rather as an independent temperature data set to compare with.
+While the 20CRv3.SI reanalysis has been shown to perform reasonably even in the 19th century, there are known biases in the 20CRv3.SI product that should be treated with caution \cite{slivinski_evaluation_2021}.